 The Environmental Studies Internship Office is committed to providing students with the necessary resources for finding the best placement for each student.

 Interested?
-You can start the process by communicating directly with the agency, or emailing our office to set up an appointment.
+You can start the process by communicating directly with the agency, or emailing our office.
+You can also drop by the office during the hours posted if you would like a more thorough explanation.
 We placed students in more than 400 internships this past year.
 And, perhaps we have one waiting for you too!